Issyanofsky/talker/dev/README.md

     if the test pass successfully it wrap the script in an image and push it into the docker repository (you have to create secret
-    DOCKER_USERNAME, DOCKER_PASSWORD for DockerHub). the push is done only after a test done to ensure the image works correctly.
+    DOCKER_USERNAME, DOCKER_PASSWORD for DockerHub). the push is done only after a test done to ensure the image works correctly. the image get new tag automaticaly by incrementing the tag in type 1.x.

 - HTML test -